Download the Federal Grant Administrative Bulletin

 (c) any federal grant funds not exceeding five thousand dollars annually; and

 No state agency may expend federal grant funds without an appropriation by the General Court, unless otherwise provided by law.
-Every agency expecting to make expenditures from a federal grant during the ensuing state fiscal year must submit a Request for Federal Grant Appropriation ("Request for Appropriation") to ANF for each such grant by sending an email to the ANF Operations Analyst in the ANF Operations Department.
+Every agency expecting to make expenditures from a federal grant during the ensuing state fiscal year must request a federal grant appropriation account number from ANF for each such grant by sending an email to the ANF Operations Analyst in the ANF Operations Department.

 Multi-Year and Formula Grants

-State agencies do not need to obtain annual reapproval from the reviewers under this Bulletin for the continuation of funding in the second and subsequent years of either an ongoing multi-year grant.
+State agencies do not need to submit a Notice of Application for a Federal Grant under this Bulletin for the continuation of funding in the second and subsequent years of an ongoing multi-year grant.
 However, any time the recipients of formula grants, where an updated multi-year plan or reapplication is submitted to a federal funding agency, the state agency must notify FGMO of the subsequent year funding amounts, to ensure that subsequent years' funding is consistent with information contained in the original notification to the reviewers.
 State agencies should do this through a new Notice of Application for a Federal Grant and Notice of Federal Grant Award upon receipt of a grant award letter or other official notice of award.

 Management of Expenditure and Revenue Accounts

-No state agency may expend federal grant funds until the agency has submitted the official notice of approval from a federal grantor agency to ANF and the Comptroller, regardless of the existence of an appropriation for the grant in the General Appropriation Act.
+No state agency may expend federal grant funds until the agency has submitted the official notice of award from a federal grantor agency to FGMO and the Comptroller, regardless of the existence of an appropriation for the grant in the General Appropriation Act.

 State agencies must use sound business practices and comply with applicable federal and state laws and regulations in managing obligations and expenditures undertaken in anticipation of receipt of federal grant funds.
 If a state agency learns that actual federal grant receipts during the current or ensuing fiscal year may be less than the amounts previously projected, it must immediately take appropriate steps to control spending and provide written notice to ANF and the Comptroller.
 The notice must include revised projections of federal grant receipts for the current and ensuing fiscal years.

-To assure compliance with the federal Cash Management Improvement Act, all draws of federal funds must be processed through the Commonwealth's Automated Central Draw process, under the supervision of the Comptroller.
-The Comptroller may delegate draw authority directly to a state agency if he determines that either federal restrictions or currently available payment mechanisms are inconsistent with efficient use of the Automated Central Draw process.
+To assure compliance with the federal Cash Management Improvement Act (CMIA), all draws of federal funds must be processed through the Commonwealth's Automated Central Draw process, under the supervision of the Comptroller.
+The Comptroller may delegate draw authority directly to a state agency if the Comptroller determines that either federal restrictions or currently available payment mechanisms are inconsistent with efficient use of the Automated Central Draw process.